UN rights chief tells Britain of concerns over migration bill | Law-Order

 "I don't understand how in the Global North when the numbers are much less, I mean significantly (less than in the Global South) ... there is all this kerfuffle about or hysteria about it when frankly, it shouldn't be the case," he said, calling instead for more action on people smugglers and promoting regular migration routes.
 The legal rights of refugees are enshrined in a 1951 refugee convention, ratified by Britain and some 150 other countries.

 "Now what I see is that framework is thrown to the wind," Turk added.
 In the same interview, Turk said new U.S. migration rules would make it "very difficult" for people to seek asylum at the border.
-But he praised the Biden administration for work on creating safe and regular pathways.
-White House and Homeland Security Officials did not immediately respond to a request for comment.
+But he praised the administration of President Joe Biden for work on creating safe and regular pathways.

+A U.S. Department of Homeland Security spokesperson defended Biden's policies, saying the administration had created a new system that offered migrants "a far better alternative" than "putting their lives in the hands of criminal smugglers".
+Austria's Turk, whose job it is to speak out against the backsliding of freedoms, became High Commissioner in October 2022.
+Since then, he has visited over a dozen countries including Sudan and Ukraine to review their rights records.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)